restinpc/Java-Server/README.md

 - Install IntelliJI IDEA
 - Open project repository in this IDE
 - Configure Maven and other dependencies
-- Open `File -> Project Structure -> Artifacts -> Add -> Jar -> From Modules` artifact
+- Add `File -> Project Structure -> Artifacts -> Add -> Jar -> From Modules`
-- Build a project
+- Build a project via IDE tools or console

 ## Deploying

-- Run Build->Build from IntelliJi IDEA
+- Clean and build a project via IDE tools or console
 - Open command line in project root directory
 - Run `cd production && java -jar java-socket.jar`
 - If everything is ok, 2 links will be available